-“We charge the BoT, the PDP Governors’ Forum, the national caucus and all other organs of the party to ensure that the candidates to be put forward for the position of national chairman and national secretary must be credible and independent-minded persons, capable of commanding the respect of all organs and tiers of the PDP, as well as the attention of Nigerians across board, including other political parties and the international community.
+“We charges the BoT, the PDP Governors’ Forum, the national caucus and all other organs of the party, to ensure that the candidates to be put forward for the position of national chairman and national secretary must be credible and independent-minded persons, capable of commanding the respect of all organs and tiers of the PDP, as well as the attention of Nigerians across board, including other political parties and the international community.

 “Either the national chairman or the national secretary must be a person who have cognate experience in party administration with the requisite institutional memory needed to stabilize the party within the short time available before the general elections.